 Exhibit 2 shows the rank of performance by calendar year with 1 indicating the best performer and 3 representing the worst performer.
 Over the past 27 years, the S&P Global SmallCap and the S&P Global LargeCap took turns in the winning position, each taking the lead for 12 years, while the MidCap was positioned as second place for 22 years.

 The historical average sector weights shown in Exhibit 3 indicate that there has been no significant difference in sector allocation among the three size indices overall.
-However, the S&P Global SmallCap and S&P Global MidCap have been overweighted in the Utilities and Communication Services sectors, while the S&P Global LargeCap has been overweighted in the Industrials, Information Technology, and Health Care sectors.
+However, the S&P Global SmallCap and S&P Global MidCap have been overweighted in Industrials, Materials, and Consumer Discretionary sectors, while the S&P Global LargeCap has been overweighted in the Communication Services, Consumer Staples, and Energy.
 The Financials sector has had the highest weight in all three size indices throughout the history, with an average weight of more than 20%.
 The Communication Services sector (reclassified from Telecommunication Services in 2018) shows the lowest weight in all three indices.

 While the S&P Global LargeCap led the markets over the 5- and 10-year periods, the S&P Global SmallCap had the best performance over the longer term, since the end of 1994.
 The S&P Global LargeCap displayed consistently lower volatility compared with the other two size indices across various time periods.
 On the other hand, the S&P Global SmallCap demonstrated relatively higher volatility, but kept a winning momentum over the past year.